pzaffino/SlicerArduinoController/README.md

 # SlicerArduinoController

 Extension that allows interfacing 3D Slicer with Arudino.
-The main module is ArduinoConnect, but several side extension were developed for specific tasks.
+The main module is ArduinoConnect, but several side extensions were developed for specific tasks.

 ## Developers